attack68/rateslib/docs/source/z_exogenous.rst

    fwd_diff = cds.npv(solver=pfizer_sv)
    float(fwd_diff - base_npv)

-Personally, I am inclined to trust *rateslib's* own figures here, since these are calculated using AD and analytical maths and supported by a comparison to a forward difference method.
+Personally, I am inclined to trust *rateslib's* own figures here since these are calculated using AD and analytical maths and supported by a comparison to a forward difference method.